In Virginia, anglers have several choices of bait, tackle, and equipment for catching flounder.

 A little known bait for fishing ocean structure is strips made from dolphin fish belly.
 These colorful fish have a section of brilliant yellow skin along their underside that normally gets discarded during the cleaning process.
 Experienced anglers often save these for use as flounder baits.
 Dolphin bellies should be cut into strips and coated liberally with kosher salt before freezing.
 If properly brined and frozen, these baits retain their color and tough texture for months.

-In rare cases, a carolina rig is useful for catching flounder.
+In some situations, a Carolina rig is useful for catching flounder.
 These rigs employ a long leader, with an inline egg or torpedo sinker set from 18-36″ above the bait.
-Similar to the single hook rig, the carolina rig usually employs a teaser and perhaps a spinner blade.
+Similar to the single hook rig, the Carolina rig usually employs a teaser and perhaps a spinner blade.

 A variety of jigs are useful for catching flounder.
 These include basic rigs such as a bare jig tipped with a live minnow as well as more intricate setups.
 Some anglers choose to combine bucktail jigs with live or cut baits while others may use only artificial components.